gsbdarc/rcpedia/docs/blog/posts/how_to_uncompress_large_files.md

     - nrapstin
 ---

+# How Do I Extract Compressed Files?

-Compressed files are widely used to save space and facilitate file transfers.
-Understanding how to uncompress these files ensures quick access to your data, no matter the format.
-This post will guide you through the process of uncompressing files on the Yens.
+Compressed files are commonly used to save storage space and simplify file transfers, especially when dealing with large datasets or collections of files.
+Knowing how to uncompress these files is essential for quick and efficient access to your data.
+This guide will walk you through the process of uncompressing files on the Yens, covering several common compression formats.
+By following the examples below, you'll be able to handle compressed files effectively, whether for transfer or long-term storage.

 <!-- more -->

-# How do I extract compressed files?

-Large collections of files will often be compressed in order to make them more friendly for transfer or long-term storage.
-Below are examples on how to uncompress a few common compression file types on the Yens.

 !!! tip
     See [this page](/_user_guide/best_practices_archive/?h=archive){:target="_blank"} to learn more about archiving your projects for long-term storage or transfer.

 ## .zip
-Perhaps one of the more common compression types, you can simply use `unzip`:
+As one of the most common compression formats, `.zip` files can be easily extracted using the `unzip` command:

 ```title="Terminal Command"
 unzip bigfile.zip
 ```
 Additional options for this command can be found [**here**](https://linuxize.com/post/how-to-unzip-files-in-linux/){:target="_blank"}.

 ## .tar
-`tar` is a Unix utility for collecting files together into one archive file (commonly called a tarball).
-The name tar comes from "tape archive" and was used to archive a series of file objects together (as one collection or archive).
+The tar command is a Unix utility used to archive files into a single file, commonly called a tarball.
+The name "tar" comes from "tape archive," as it was originally used to archive file objects for storage on tape.

+To extract files from a .tar archive, you can use the following command:

+- **x**: Extracts the files.
+- **v**: Provides verbose output, listing the files as they are extracted.
-To untar the tarball (use options `x` to extract, `v` for verbose and `f` to give the name of the tarball you want to untar), run:
+- **f**: Specifies the name of the tarball to process.

 ```title="Terminal Command"
 tar -xvf bigfile.tar
 ```
-Additional options for this command and an explanation of the flags can be found [**here**](https://www.geeksforgeeks.org/tar-command-linux-examples/){:target="_blank"}.
+For additional options and detailed explanations of the flags, refer to [**this blog**](https://www.geeksforgeeks.org/tar-command-linux-examples/){:target="_blank"}.

 ## .gz
 This compression format is created by a GNU zip compression algorithm.
 You can use `gunzip`: